Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Tennessee Healthcare Power of Attorney
+FAQs about making a Tennessee Medical Power of Attorney

-A Tennessee Healthcare Power of Attorney is a legal document that gives a person or entity the authority to make health-related decisions on your behalf, such as refusing or requesting medical treatment, if you cannot do so.
+A Tennessee Medical Power of Attorney is a legal document that gives a person or entity the authority to make health-related decisions on your behalf, such as refusing or requesting medical treatment, if you cannot do so.

 The person giving permission is known as the "principal," and the person or organization obtaining powers is known as the "agent."
 Suited for Tennessee residents, our Power of Attorney for health care is made for use in Davidson County, Knox County, Hamilton County, and in every other county or municipality throughout the state.
 All Tennessee Healthcare PoA forms from Rocket Lawyer can be edited to address your particular situation.
 As a result of this document, your agent(s) can provide verification to medical providers and other parties that they can act in your interest.